Binomial Process Capability

 Let us look at some tools to help answer these three questions.

 The Issue of Stability: The p Control Chart

 The first step in determining if the average is valid is to check the stability of the process using a control chart.
 The p control chart is used for this.
 The p value for each subgroup (p = np/n) is plotted on a p control chart.
 The average and control limits (based on the binomial distribution) are then calculated and plotted on the p control chart.
-If there no points beyond the control limits or patterns, the process is said to be in statistical control.
+If there are no points beyond the control limits or patterns, the process is said to be in statistical control.
 If a process is in statistical control, there are only common causes of variation present and no special causes present.
 Figure 1 is the p control chart for the telemarketing data.
 The dotted line is the upper control limit.

 Figure 1: p Control Chart for Telemarketing Data

 There are no out of control points in Figure 1.
 The process is stable – it is consistent and predictable.
 So, the average (4.42%) is valid.
 It was not calculated with the presence of special causes.
 It represents the average of the stable process.
 The answer to the first question above is yes – the process is in statistical control.